About Small World

 Art and Ideas

-Visitors will find that Jim’s many explorations of global issues and landscapes begin and end at the gallery, situated on the brick Main Street of Lindsborg, a culturally rich town of 3,500 in central Kansas.
+Visitors find that Jim’s many explorations of global issues and landscapes begin and end at the gallery, situated on a brick street in a culturally rich town of 3,500.
 On display are Jim’s large-scale prints of recent work, as well as posters and greeting cards from favorite subjects and locations.
 All are made in the gallery.

 Jim Richardson said, “I feel lucky to have a base for my travels in a small town with big creative energy,” said Richardson, who has been photographing for the magazine since 1984.
 He also represents National Geographic in workshops, on cruises, and in keynote lectures, media appearances and social media.